learosema/lea-codes/src/posts/2025-04-25-abandoning-the-accessibility-consultant-path.md

 In client work and enterprise contexts, accessibility is often about WCAG compliance, but not about really making the product as accessible as possible.

-A further point I really dislike the Fear marketing regarding the Accessibility Enforcement Act.
+A further point I really dislike the Fear marketing regarding the European Accessibility Act.
 This is a strategy some accessibility consultants run and it quite tells that it's about compliance rather than real accessibility improvement efforts.

 ## Quo vadis Lea?